oort77/gColab/README.md

 If you have a dataset for a shared colab notebook, please consider using this utility script.

 1. It uploads the most recently created zip archive to a specified Google Drive folder.
 2. Then it creates a snippet for insertion into your colab notebook.
+Just paste it from the clipboard.

 That's it.